pupilfirst/playbook/1-application.md

 ---
 [^1]: This doesn't mean we discriminate against experienced founders.
 On the contrary, you'll probably get accepted faster and move through stages quicker.
 If you think we can add value, we'll be happy to help!
 [^2]: Use sites such as [SlideShare](http://www.slideshare.net), [SpeakerDeck](https://speakerdeck.com) or [Google Slides](http://www.google.com/slides/about/) to share your product deck.
+[^3]: This is because we believe a team of at least two, and preferably three founders work best.
+Read up on [roles](5-startup-roles.md) to learn more about what it takes to build a startup team.